Primal and dual optimal stopping with signatures: Global approximation with rough-path signatures

 \subsection{A Stone--Weierstrass result for robust signatures}

 The goal of this section is to present a Stone-Weierstrass type of result for continuous functionals $f:\Lambda_T^{\alpha} \longrightarrow \R$, which will be the key ingredient for the main result in Section \ref{sec:L2approxsection}.
 To this end, consider the set of linear functionals of the signature where we recall that $\mathcal{W}^{d+1}$ denotes the linear span of words, see Section \ref{presectionRP}.
-A similar set was considered in \cite[Definition 3.3]{kalsi2020optimal} with respect to $p$-rough paths, and the authors prove that \textit{restricted} to a compact set $K$ on the space of time-augemented rough paths, the set $L_{\tmop{sig}}$ is dense in $C (K, \mathbb{R})$.
-In words, restricted to compacts, continuous functionals on the path-space $\Lambda_T^{\alpha}$ can be approximated by linear functionals of the signature.
-However, since such path-spaces are not even locally compact, it is desirable to drop the need of a compact set $K$. \\ \\ An elegant way to circumvent the requirement of a compact set, is to consider so-called \textit{robust signatures}, introduced in \cite{chevyrev2018signature}.
-Loosely speaking, the authors construct a so-called \textit{tensor-normalization} $\lambda$, see \cite[Proposition 14 and Example 4]{chevyrev2018signature}, on the state-space of the signature $T((\R^{d+1}))$, which is a continuous and injective map and they call $\lambda(\Sig{X})$ the robust signature.
-This motivates to define the set A general version of the Stone-Weierstrass result given in \cite{giles1971generalization}, leads to the following result, which was stated already in \cite[Theorem 26]{chevyrev2018signature}, and we present the proof here for completeness. \begin{lemma} Let $\alpha \in (0,1) $.
-Then the set $L_{\tmop{sig}}^{\lambda}(\Lambda^{\alpha}_T)$ is dense in $C_b (\Lambda^{\alpha}_T, \mathbb{R})$ with respect to the strict topology.
-More precisely, for any $f \in C_b (\Lambda^{\alpha}_T, \mathbb{R})$ we can find a sequence $(f_n)_{n\in \N} \subseteq L_{\tmop{sig}}^{\lambda}(\Lambda^{\alpha}_T)$, such that
+Note that continuity of $\mathbf{X}|_{[0,t]} \mapsto \langle \Sig{X}_{0,t},\ell \rangle$ follows from continuity of the \emph{truncated} signature, i.e., $\mathbf{X}|_{[0,t]} \mapsto \mathbf{X}^{\le K}_{0,t}$ -- a consequence of Lyons' extension theorem, see Lyons \cite[Theorem 3.7]{lyons1998differential} -- for $K$ large enough, as any $\ell \in \mathcal{W}^{d+1}$ only has finitely many non-zero coefficients.
+A similar set was considered in Kalsi et al. \cite[Definition 3.3]{kalsi2020optimal} with respect to $p$-rough paths, and the authors prove that \textit{restricted} to a compact set $\mathcal{K}$ on the space of time-augemented rough paths, the set $L_{\tmop{sig}}$ is dense in $C (\mathcal{K}, \mathbb{R})$.
+In words, restricted to compacts, continuous functionals on the path space $\Lambda_T^{\alpha}$ can be approximated by linear functionals of the signature.
+However, since such path spaces are not even locally compact, it is desirable to drop the need of a compact set $\mathcal{K}$.